 The practicum is carried out in schools or districts and consists of reading endorsement candidates working directly with students, other faculty, administrators, and the school community to fulfill various roles of the reading specialist.
 Among the roles to be demonstrated during the practicum are: 1) teaching reading; 2) literacy testing; 3) developing curriculum for various groups of readers including ELL, struggling readers, average and gifted readers; 4) assessing and making recommendations for a school's reading program; and 5) developing literacy-focused professional development sessions for faculty, administrators, instructional assistances, and parents.

 The practicum may not be taken until a candidate has completed a minimum of 12 credits in the four required thematic areas (see Practicum Sign-up form).
 Typically, the practicum is the final capstone course of the reading endorsement course of study.
-Before you may take the Practicum, you must submit both the Program Completion Verification form and the Practicum Sign-up form.
+Before you may take the Practicum, you must submit the Practicum Sign-up form.